 What Tablets can edit photos with lightroom?

 Apple tablets, Android, & Microsoft windows are all known to be compatible with Lightroom for photo editing.
 These are also useful for photoshop.
-Microsoft and apple being the best for editing photos in lightroom due to compatibility with other creative software.
+Microsoft Surface Pro and apple iPad models being the best for editing photos in lightroom due to compatibility with other creative software.

 Can you use lightroom to edit photos with the xp-pen pen tablet